neilgunter/mr-system-admin/050-ssh-key-pairs.md

     ssh-keygen -t ed25519 -C "your.email@example.com"

+This command uses the Ed25519 algorithm (a modern, secure elliptic curve algorithm) to generate your SSH key pair, with your email address as an identifying comment.

 This creates:

 - `~/.ssh/id_ed25519` (private key — guard this with your life)
 - `~/.ssh/id_ed25519.pub` (public key — safe to share)

+The command will prompt you for:
+- A location to save the keys (default is `~/.ssh/`)
+- An optional passphrase to encrypt the private key

 *Pro Tip*: Always use a passphrase.
 A stolen private key without one is just a password that never expires.
+Ed25519 keys are preferred over older RSA keys due to better security and smaller size.

 ---